Steve's Gastronomic Home Page

 Dot Wo in Edmond

-It is not often that a certain food seems to have magical properties that enable the partaker to be transported to the Middle Kingdom, but the Kung Pao Tofu at Dot Wo falls into this category.
+It is not often that a certain food seems to have magical properties that enable the partaker to be transported to the Middle Kingdom, but the Kung Pao Tofu at Dot Wo was one of the first Chinese dishes I tried that made me feel this way.
 The tofu soaks up the dark kung pao sauce giving Chinese food addicts an extra amount of flavor.
-I have tried to figure out what makes this version of the dish so special, but one factor is that this may be the only restaurant in Oklahoma City that even serves it (the other Dot Wo branches do not offer kung pao with tofu).
-The large pieces of ginger cooked in the sauce also give it an extra flavor boost that I do not think is matched by the kung pao dishes in other restaurants.
+Dot Wo in Edmond first offered this dish as a special and later added it to the menu, and as far as I know this is the only one of the metro's several Dot Wo restaurants that serves it.
+The large pieces of ginger cooked in the sauce also give it an extra flavor boost that I do not think is matched by the kung pao dishes in the city's other restaurants.

 Kung pao tofu